hebut-xiaowencao/ADLAF_cancer-prognosis-prediction/README.md

 ---
 ## Notice

-In addition to the code, we also provide the environment that the user needs to configure.You can choose the version that suits your operating environment,  the necessary python packages are in the requirement.txt .
+In addition to the code, we also provide the environment that the user needs to configure.
+You can choose the version that suits your operating environment,  the necessary python packages are in the requirement.txt .

 ---